pujaltedavid/lucky-cat/README.md

 Assuming the user uses two languages $n=2$, the first limit leads 16.6K, the second 14.8K and the third **480 daily users**.

-For now, that is the daily usage limit, however, in a future some libraries may be replaced, lowering down the bundle size, hence smoothing the third limit.
+For now, the limit is 480 daily users, however, in a future some libraries may be replaced, lowering down the bundle size, hence smoothing the third limit.

 # Some technical aspects